oscdev-io/birdplan/tests/t40_bgp/t56_outgoing_large_communities/README.md

 Test BGP outgoing large communities from r1 to r2.

-In terms of test set `t10_connected`:
+In terms of test set `t10_list`:
-  - This test set tests adding a large community to a connected route.
+  - This test set tests adding a large community all advertised routes.

 In terms of test set `t12_kernel`:
   - This test set tests adding a large community to a kernel route.

+In terms of test set `t14_connected`:
+  - This test set tests adding a large community to a connected route.

-In terms of test set `t14_static`:
+In terms of test set `t16_static`:
   - This test set tests adding a large community to a static route.

-In terms of test set `t16_originated`:
+In terms of test set `t18_originated`:
   - This test set tests adding a large community to an orginated route.

 In terms of test set `t20_bgp`: